ZavenGaloyan/Unit-3/Project_3.md

 | 28 | Complete citation and appendix                        | Make citation and appendix                                                                 | 1 hour        | 21 April          | -        |
 | 29 | Complete record of task                               | Complete and put record of task on github                                                  | 5 minutes     | 22 April          | B        |

-**Table 2**: Record of Task- showing the planning and working process throughout the project
+**Table 2**: Record of Task- showing the planning and working process throughout the project.
+This includes, programming, documentation, client's meetings and other process from the start of the project to the due date.

 ### [Back To Top](#table-of-content)